-In addition, recruiters will also want to determine if you have the confidence to admit your failings and learn from your mistakes.
+Interviewers want to learn how you maintain your composure, attitude, energy, and focus when you aren't successful.
+They will also want to determine if you have the confidence to admit your failings, learn from your mistakes, and successfully move on.

 The best approach for handling this kind of question is to identify some scenarios when you came up short on the job in advance of your interview.
 Choose situations where you took responsibility for your failure, learned from it, and took steps to avoid recurrences of similar failures.

-Typically, it’s safer to cite failures that weren’t very recent.
-Be ready to describe your strategy for self-improvement in detail, and to reference subsequent successes you achieved after taking those steps.
+Typically, it’s safer to cite failures that weren’t very recent, and don't impact your ability to do the job.
+Be ready to describe your strategy for self-improvement in detail, and reference subsequent successes you achieved after taking those steps.

 Examples of the Best Answers